-Which cadence should I ride for my event?
+Which bike cadence should I ride for my event?
 There is no such thing as a perfect cadence, but cadence is an important piece of the overall cycling puzzle.
 This is a common question from new cyclists who only use miles per hour and cadence to measure their performance.
-Here are a number of factors to consider in cadence selection.
+Here are a number of factors to consider in finding your ideal bike cadence.

 Spinning faster won’t get you very far.

 If you’ve trained with power, you know that the same watts can be achieved with 60 RPM, 80 RPM or 100 RPM.
 Which way of getting to X feels the easiest to you is what varies.
-As triathletes we have the additional factor to consider of how our cadence selection and overall force application impacts the run.
+As triathletes, we also have to consider how our bike cadence will impact us once we get off the bike and onto the run.

 Low vs. high.

-Cycling at a lower cadence also recruits more muscle fibers overall as well as more fast-twitch fibers.
+A lower bike cadence also recruits more muscle fibers overall as well as more fast-twitch fibers.
 As far as your cardiovascular system goes, lower-cadence cycling costs less in terms of oxygen consumption but is more taxing on the muscles from a strength perspective.

 Saving it for the run.